nramaswamy17/nramaswamy17.github.io/_pages/cv.md

   * Made improvements to and troubleshot production Computer Vision software, resulting in 4% yield increase / line on highest utilized station
   * Established OLE, Utilization, and OEE metrics on production lines as well as respective targets for Yield, Availability, and Performance; bottleneck analysis pointed out potential to improve throughput capacity by 28% through targeted OEE improvements
   * Performed Gage R&R Study, identifying high electrical tester variance as source of yield loss and driving investigation into equipment
-  * Lead project to improve cooling system on manufacturing line, worked with facilities design, construction, manufacturing engineering, and design engineering to develop design, expected to improve line throughput capacity by 41%
+  * Led project to improve cooling system on manufacturing line, worked with facilities design, construction, manufacturing engineering, and design engineering to develop design, expected to improve line throughput capacity by 41%
   * Established Statistical Process Control (SPC) standards with proper alarms, supporting line monitoring to process technicians for line capability

 **TESLA INC.**